Lawrence Berkeley National Laboratory: Scientific research

-Research Impact
+Research impact

 Berkeley Lab scientists have won fifteen Nobel prizes in physics and chemistry, and each one has a street named after them on the Lab campus.
-In addition, twenty-three Berkeley Lab employees were contributors to reports by the United Nations’ Intergovernmental Panel on Climate Change, which shared the Nobel Peace Prize.
-Fifteen Lab scientists have also won the National Medal of Science, and one has won the National Medal of Technology and Innovation.

-Eighty-two Berkeley Lab researchers have been elected to membership in the National Academy of Sciences or the National Academy of Engineering.
+23 Berkeley Lab employees were contributors to reports by the United Nations' Intergovernmental Panel on Climate Change, which shared the Nobel Peace Prize.
+Fifteen Lab scientists have also won the National Medal of Science, and two have won the National Medal of Technology and Innovation.
+82 Berkeley Lab researchers have been elected to membership in the National Academy of Sciences or the National Academy of Engineering.

-Berkeley Lab has the greatest research publication impact of any single government laboratory in the world in physical sciences and chemistry, as measured by Nature Index.
+In 2022, Berkeley Lab had the greatest research publication impact of any single government laboratory in the world in physical sciences and chemistry, as measured by Nature Index.
+The only institutions with higher ranking were national government research agencies for China, France, and Italy which are network of research laboratories or smaller research units.
 Using the same metric, the Lab is the second-ranking laboratory in the area of earth and environmental sciences.

 Scientific user facilities

 Much of Berkeley Lab's research impact is built on the capabilities of its unique research facilities.

 The laboratory manages five national scientific user facilities, which are part of the network of 28 such facilities operated by the DOE Office of Science.
 These facilities and the expertise of the scientists and engineers who operate them are made available to 14,000 researchers from universities, industry, and government laboratories.

 Berkeley Lab operates five major National User Facilities for the DOE Office of Science: